act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 ---
 id: be4d0c
-name: Inline link is distinguishable
+name: Inline link has either distinguishable style not based on color (hue) alone or content that indicates it is a link
-rule_type: composite
+rule_type: atomic
 description: |
-  This rule checks that inline links have a way to distinguish them from any surrounding text other than color alone.
+  This rule checks that inline links are distinguishable from the surrounding text through a difference in style not based on color (hue) alone or have content that indicates they are links.
-accessibility_requirements: # Remove whatever is not applicable wcag20:1.4.1: # Use of Color (A)
-    forConformance: true
-    failed: not satisfied
-    passed: further testing needed
-    inapplicable: further testing needed
-input_rules:
+accessibility_requirements:
+input_aspects:
-  - 88407d
+  - DOM Tree
-  - 548868
+  - CSS Styling
 acknowledgments:
   authors:
     - Brian Bors